US Senate defeats bid to curtail benefits for Afghan refugees

-WASHINGTON: The US Senate narrowly defeated Republican-backed legislation on Thursday that would have curtailed assistance for thousands of Afghans evacuated last month as US forces withdrew and the militant Taliban took over Afghanistan.
+WASHINGTON : The US Senate narrowly defeated Republican-backed legislation on Thursday (Sep 30) that would have curtailed assistance for thousands of Afghans evacuated last month as US forces withdrew and the militant Taliban took over Afghanistan.

 Senators voted along party lines, with Republicans backing the measure and Democrats opposing it, underscoring the deep divide over how the country should deal with a flood of Afghans desperate for new homes after the US withdrawal from their homeland.